TrevorRawlings/FundingCircle/README.markdown

 not significantly slower than the alternative [SieveOfEratosthenes](https://github.com/TrevorRawlings/FundingCircle/blob/master/lib/generators/sieve_of_eratosthenes.rb) approach.

-If this program is only intended for generating relative small tables (where n < 100) I consider the [simple approach](https://github.com/TrevorRawlings/FundingCircle/blob/master/lib/generators/simple_prime_generator.rb) a good compromise.
+If this program is only intended for generating relatively small tables (where n < 100) I consider the [simple approach](https://github.com/TrevorRawlings/FundingCircle/blob/master/lib/generators/simple_prime_generator.rb) a good compromise.
 If 500 or more prime numbers are required then the simple approach begins to take a noticeable length of time and the